neurologic/Comparative-Animal-Behavior/understanding-behavior/communication_proximate.md

 ## Turn-taking

-Turn-taking and inter-personal coordination in general, is critical for communication.
+Turn-taking and inter-personal coordination of action timing in general, is critical for communication.
 This behavior is ubiquitous across both vocal learners and non-learners.
-The function of this behavior is not clear, but there are many possibilities including: group cohesion, avoidance of "jamming" each other's signals, dominance/submissive displays, and sexual selection.

-Humans demonstrate this behavior even before learning their adult vocalizations.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/_JmA2ClUvUY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 :::{figure} /images/vocal-turn-taking.jpg
 :width: 500

 Vocal coordination is exhibited by diverse species.[^Wirthlin-2019]
 :::

+The function of this behavior is not clear, but there are many possibilities including: group cohesion, avoidance of "jamming" each other's signals, dominance/submissive displays, and sexual selection.

+Turn-taking requires precise coordination of the timing of signals between individuals.
+We have all found over the past year communicating over Zoom that disruptions of the timing of auditory cues—like those annoying delays caused by poor connections—make effective communication difficult and frustrating.
+How do the brains of two individuals synchronize their activity patterns for rapid turn-taking during effective and attractive vocal communication?

+Daniela Vallentin, a recearcher currenlty working at Max Plank in Germany, investigates the neural mechanisms of this remarkable feat in birds.

+[Neural Control of Vocal Interactions in Songbirds](https://youtu.be/sqvc2eXtsoA?t=175) (particularly minutes 2-12 for the general setup).

 [^Wirthlin-2019]: [Morgan Wirthlin, Edward F. Chang, Mirjam Knörnschild, Leah A. Krubitzer, Claudio V. Mello, Cory T. Miller, Andreas R. Pfenning, Sonja C. Vernes, Ofer Tchernichovski, Michael M. Yartsev.
 (2019) A Modular Approach to Vocal Learning: Disentangling the Diversity of a Complex Behavioral Trait.
 Neuron, Volume 104, Issue 12019](https://doi.org/10.1016/j.neuron.2019.09.036)